marksidell/wordclock/docs/steps.md

 9. Change the pi passwd.

 10. Shutdown the pi.
-Remove the SD card and use Win32 Disk Imager to snapshot it to `baseline.img`.
+Remove the SD card and use Win32 Disk Imager to snapshot it to the `baseline.img` in \\ruxton\share\wordclock folder.

 ## Installing and Configuring the Software